Turkey: Bahcesaray, Before the Deluge

 Going to Bahçesaray felt like going to a place very far away back then.
-At the top of the pass a sign announced the altitude -– almost 3000 meters.
+At the top of the pass, a sign announced the altitude -– almost 3000 meters.
 The sign was still there, but by now, in 2015, the road was smoothly tarred.

 The white minivan went only until the pass itself.
-The driver came to buy cheese off the shepherds living up there in their tents during the summer.
+The driver came to buy cheese from the shepherds living up there in their tents during the summer.
 We went there together, so I could meet and greet the semi-nomadic family.

 After I bid everyone goodbye I went back to the road.
 I didn’t have to wait for long out in the mountain air.
 Soon enough the next car came along, and -I was lucky- it stopped for me.